ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 of the cardinality estimator when creating the query plan when running SQL Server 2014 with database compatibility level 110<br />
 Link: http://support.microsoft.com/kb/2801413

+**Trace Flag: 2328**<br />
+Function: SQL 9+ - Makes cardinality estimates upon resulting selectivity.
+The reasoning for this is that one or more of the constants may be statement parameters, which would change from one execution of the statement to the next.<br />
+Link: None

 **Trace Flag: 2330**<br />